pydata/pydata-cookbook/papers/joshua_warner/00_scikitimage.rst

        output_shape[::-1]).astype(int)

-Next, each image is warped and placed into a new canvas of shape `output_shape`.
+Next, each image is warped and placed into a new canvas of shape ``output_shape``.

 Translate middle target image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The middle image is stationary, but still needs to be shifted into the center of the larger canvas.
-This is done with simple translation.
+This is done with simple translation using a ``SimilarityTransform``.

 .. code-block:: python